-The city’s survivors on the streets – bough-runners – are nourished by kine, an addictive sap that bestows gifts upon its servants and terminates those no longer useful.
-Seventeen-year-old Swift is a bough-runner, and like the others has been given a special gift from the museum by the Tree.
-Swift inherits a museum-piece Colt 45 and the lightning skills of a gunslinger from her lover Lonewolf when his time comes, and she must use the gun to end his suffering.
+The city’s agents on the streets – bough-runners – are nourished by kine, an addictive sap that bestows gifts upon its servants and terminates those no longer useful.
+Seventeen-year-old kick-ass Swift is a bough-runner, and like the others has been given a special gift from the museum by the Tree.
+Swift inherits a museum-piece Colt 45 and the lightning skills of a gunslinger from her lover Lonewolf when his time comes.
+She must use the gun to end his suffering.

 Below the streets, deep in the London Underground tunnels live the Hellon.
-Invisible to the Cazash Tree, they dwell in total darkness and have surrendered the gift of sight.
+Invisible to the Demon Tree, they dwell in total darkness and have surrendered the gift of sight.
 Talented engineers, the Hellon are destined to play a key role when Swift joins them.

 Scattered groups of nature-loving Edenists inhabit the vast forests beyond the city.
-Amongst them are relict scientists from before the Fall, desperately seeking a way to prevent the spawning, and there is growing tension between the sects.
-Some Edenists possess second sight, but Bella Oak has much greater powers and her autistic younger sister Hope is stronger still.
+Amongst them are relict scientists from before the Fall, desperately seeking a way to prevent the spawning.
+There is growing tension between the sects.
+Some Edenists possess second sight.
+Cool and studious Bella Oak has much greater powers, and her autistic younger sister Hope is stronger still.

 The giant Myrddin awakens in a crypt below the Downs.
-His last memory is of having his throat slit by a priest named Father Bartholomew, having been betrayed by sorceress Hama.
+His last memory is of a priest named Father Bartholomew cutting his throat, having been betrayed by sorceress and lover Hama.
 Re-born and not entirely happy, the wizard escapes from his tomb below the White Horse and heads for the forest.
 Soon after, he encounters Bella and Hope Oak facing a disciple.
 He is unable to save their father and is stung and blinded in the process, but also witnesses the psychic powers of the two girls as Hope sets fire to their attacker.

 Myrddin recovers and helps Bella escape the members of her village, but Hope hides in the forest.
 Bella explains that there is a sickness amongst the villages, and bodies have been found with empty skulls surrounded by a grey powder.
 The victims have been infected by the Tree and are bearers of male spores, and Artur Blackstone has become a servant of the Cazash Tree.

-Myrddin deciphers the book.
-Three rune-stones must be found, and the clues in the book suggest that one is in the old Channel Tunnel, another is at a site in Hungary, not far from the terminus of the underground railway.
+Myrddin retrieves a magic book.
+Three rune-stones must be found.
+The clues in the book suggest that one is in the old Channel Tunnel.
+Another is at a site in Hungary, not far from the terminus of the underground railway.
 The third is hidden in the museum, below the Cazash Tree itself.
 Touching a rune-stone will send it back to the mother-stone below the sacrificial table on the Downs, but the touch is fatal.

 Hama waits beside the obelisk.
 She believes she has failed when she feels the ground below her heave upwards before tearing open.
 She watches as her beloved Dra-Gon emerges.
 The body is the size of a jumbo jet and so is each wing.
 Its tail is a hundred yards long and the pupil of each eye is taller than a man.
 Dra-Gon is not pleased at the awakening.
 The world has changed, and every step and each breath are agonising.
 But Dra-Gon has been awakened by its mistress, and it tells Hama to climb into its ear before it begins the journey to England to save Myrddin.

 The countless servants of the Tree are no match for dragon-fire, but Dra-Gon leaves Hama on the battlefield and heads to London.
-Hama joins the fight and is reunited with Myrddin, and they embrace one another.
-As the demon tree tries to spore, the dragon attacks repeatedly until the city is on fire.
-In a final act of defiance, Dra-Gon dives into the Tree and all are consumed in the inferno as the dragon becomes wraith and is finally free.
+Hama joins the fight and is reunited with Myrddin.
+As the Demon Tree tries to spore, the dragon attacks repeatedly until the city is on fire.
+In a final act of defiance, Dra-Gon dives into the Tree and all are consumed in the inferno.
+The dragon becomes wraith and is finally free.

 Swift, Hope and Dock must together help build a new world, but people are hard to change.
 A little while later, a new sect begins to form, worshipping a fragment of the demon tree which is already growing roots.
 A self-appointed priest is preaching intolerance and hatred, refusing to recognise the secular way of life.
-Judgement is given and as the novel ends, the sound of a Colt .45 echoes from the hills.
+He is judged and as the novel ends, the sound of a Colt .45 echoes from the hills.